 - Number of Awards: Ten opportunities are available

-- Nationality: Developing commonwealth countries
+- Nationality: Developing Commonwealth countries

-- Program can be taken in UK
+- Program can be taken in the UK

 - Language: English

-- Eligible Countries: Students from following developing commonwealth countries can apply for the program.
+- Eligible Countries: Students from following developing Commonwealth countries can apply for the program.
 List of Countries: Anguilla, Antigua and Barbuda, Bangladesh, Barbados, Belize, Bermuda, Botswana, Cameroon, Cayman Islands, Dominica, Falkland Islands, Fiji, Ghana, Gibraltar, Grenada, Guyana, India, Jamaica, Kenya, Kiribati, Lesotho, Malawi, Malaysia, Maldives, Mauritius, Montserrat, Mozambique, Namibia, Nauru, Nigeria, Pakistan, Papua New Guinea, Pitcairn Islands, Rwanda, St Helena, St Kitts and Nevis, St Lucia, St Vincent and The Grenadines, Samoa, Seychelles, Sierra Leone, Solomon Islands, South Africa, Sri Lanka, Swaziland, Tanzania, Tonga, Trinidad and Tobago, Turks and Caicos, Tuvalu, Uganda, Vanuatu, Virgin Islands (British), Zambia and Zimbabwe.

 - Eligible Course or Subjects: Grants are available to study the masters degree program in Public Administration.